Your Guide to School Bus Wheelchair Lift Safety

 - Ensure the wheelchair brakes are securely locked.

 - Ensure the roll stops are in the “up” position.
+On the lift?
+If barriers are not up, they are interlocked and the lift will not move regardless.

 - Lower the platform using the hand-held controls.

-- Unfold the outboard roll stop.
+- Unfold the outboard roll stop with the hand-held control "down" button.

 - Back the wheelchair onto the lift platform.
 (NOTE: Again, students should be facing away from the bus.)